NoraYUuu/tp/docs/UserGuide.md

 #### Structure of this document

 We have structured this User Guide in a way to help you find what you need easily and quickly.
-In the next subsections, you will learn about how features are formatted and meanings of several symbols used in later sections.
+In the following subsections, you will learn about how features are formatted and meanings of several symbols used in later sections.
 Section 3 - [Features](#3-features), documents the main features of TutAssistor and provides explanations on how to utilise them.

 #### Step-by-step guide for each feature